The openATTIC project has entered maintenance mode. New feature development has been discontinued in favor of enhancing the upstream Ceph Dashboard.

 Found a bug?
 Missing a feature?
 Please let us know!

 If you want to help, you don’t have to be a developer.
 Reporting bugs or inconsistencies also helps!

-We have set up a public issue tracker (based on Atlassian Jira).
+We have set up a issue tracker (based on Atlassian Jira).
 We appreciate any kind of feedback like comments, enhancement requests, bug reports, or code contributions!